verdaux/BookNotes/Phrases/Impressors 7.md

 - [ ] Well, hang a banner.
 Father of the year.
 - [ ] You can knock on a deaf man's door forever. - Nikos Kazantzakis
 - [ ] The beginning of genius is being scared shitless - Louis Ferdinand Celine
+- [ ] Don't set yourself on fire to keep others warm.